0nyr/0nyr/README.md

   <summary><strong>About me</strong></summary>
 My friends call me <strong>Onyr</strong> even if my real name is <strong>Florian Rascoussier</strong>.</br></br>

-I'm a 23 years old and 5th year CS student in research (PhDTrack) Double Degree with INSA Lyon, France and Universität Passau, Germany.
+I'm a 24 years old and 5th year CS student in research (PhDTrack) Double Degree with INSA Lyon, France and Universität Passau, Germany.
 I love to make things and work on <strong>personal projects</strong> as a programming enthusiast.
 Since I started coding in my childhood making text-based RPGs in Basic-Casio on my calculator, my deep love of <strong>code craftmanship</strong> has only been growing stronger with the years.
 On this journey, I have also met so many generous and talented people, some of them now being friends, that I now consider programming as a way of life.
 My other main centers of interests aside from code are art, science and philosophy.
 I also enjoy doing sports like running, hiking and archery.
-I'm involved in several associations like [Kryptosphere](https://kryptosphere.org/en/).
+When I was at INSA, I was involved in several associations like [Kryptosphere](https://kryptosphere.org/en/).

 Besides, I'm a fervent Linux daily user, <strong>Open Source advocate</strong> and crypto curious.